A priori bounds for quasi-linear SPDEs in the full sub-critical regime: Introduction

 Estimate \eqref{jc63} is only the lowest of a whole hierarchy of estimates resembling the controlled rough path condition in \cite[Definition 1]{Gub04}.
-In fact, we will show that the functions $\llhs_{\txv}$ describe the solution close to $\txv\in\R^{\di+1}$ to any order $\eta<2$, in the sense that for all $\txv,\syv\in B_\frac13(0)$
+In fact, we will show that the functions $\llhs_{\txv}$ describe the solution close to $\txv\in\R^{\di+1}$ to any order $\kappa<2$, in the sense that for all $r\in(0,1)$ and all $\txv,\syv\in B_{1-r}(0)$ there holds

 where the Gubinelli derivative $\nu$ is given by